Registration of the asylum application

 Section 5 focuses on state protection and asks whether the applicant reported what happened to them in their country of origin, seeks details on the applicant’s criminal record as well as information regarding whether the applicant or their dependants have ever been issued with a passport.

-Section 7 requires information as to any serious medical conditions the applicant or his/her dependants or both, have, as well as any documentary evidence of same.
+Section 7 requires information as to any serious medical conditions the applicant or their dependants or both, have, as well as any documentary evidence of same.

 Section 8 of the questionnaire contains information relating to the s.35 interview and asks the applicant about any special requirements they might have for the duration of the interview.
 It also requests that the applicant provide all available supporting documentation that may be relevant to their claim for both international protection and permission to remain in the State.